Black Honeycomb: What to do With it?

 Comb Honey Production – Fresh Wax

-Beekeepers that specialize in producing beautiful white honeycomb use special techniques in managing their colonies.
-Honey supers are removed quickly once the honey is ripe.
+Beekeepers that specialize in producing beautiful white honeycomb to sell use special techniques in managing their colonies.
+Honey supers added for the flow are removed quickly once the honey is ripe.

-Beekeepers do not want the daily traffic of bees moving up through the boxes to stain the comb surface.
+Beekeepers do not want the daily traffic of bees moving up through the beekeeping honey supers to stain the comb surface.
 These beekeepers do not reuse comb for several years either.

 What to do With Your Old Brood Comb

 Homemade fire starters are fun to make and give and the color of wax is not important.
-While you can use pigments to color wax, I do not think old dark comb is good for candle making projects.
+While you can use pigments to color wax, I do not think old dark comb is good for candle – especially if you want to truly enjoy the benefits of beeswax candles.

 If you plan to use coloring agents for your wax project, you could use darker beeswax for projects such as making soy wax tarts or similar.